erikvold/sensor21-netatmo/README.md

 ## Trobuleshooting

-See the detail on troubleshooting your application [here](http://21.co/learn/sensor21/#troubleshooting).

-If you have further support requests, please join our public slack channel #iot [here](http://slack.21.co/).
+If you have further support requests, please join the public 21 slack channel #developers [here](http://slack.21.co/).